Stacey McLellan she/her

 I believe that scientific innovation thrives in diverse, inclusive, and collaborative environments.
 My experience working across disciplines has shown me the value of different perspectives in problem-solving and creativity.
 I am particularly passionate about supporting women in chemistry and related fields, promoting visibility, mentorship, and confidence for the next generation of researchers.
 I am committed to fostering equality in STEM by encouraging open communication, collaboration, and creating welcoming spaces where everyone can contribute and learn.

-Outside the lab, I am a passionate Formula 1 fan, an avid reader (usually accompanied by my cat), and I enjoy playing story-based video games.
-These interests give me a balance between creativity, strategy, and relaxation — qualities I also value in my approach to research and problem-solving.
+Outside the lab, I balance my research life with Formula 1 racing, reading, and story-based video games (my cat is usually supervising at least one of these activities).
+These interests give me a balance between creativity, strategy, and relaxation – qualities I also value in my approach to research and problem-solving.

 Motivation